arrayfire/arrayfire/README.md

 # Getting ArrayFire

-Instructions to install or build ArrayFire from source can be found on our [wiki][1]
+Instructions to install or to build ArrayFire from source can be found on the [wiki][1].

 ### Conway's Game of Life Using ArrayFire